-Blood is thicker than water—and blood plasma is, too (w/ Video)February 19th, 2013 in Medical research /
+Blood is thicker than water—and blood plasma is, too (w/ Video)February 19, 2013 in Medicine & Health / Medical research

 (Medical Xpress)—The results are significant because they can help to improve our understanding of medical conditions, such as thrombosis, aneurysms and arteriosclerosis.
 The research team is publishing its results in Physical Review Letters.